 If you’re an expat parent in Singapore, entering the local school vs international school debate is inevitable.
 “Where do your kids go to school?”
 Is usually one of the top three questions asked here.
 “What does your husband do for a living?” and “How much is your rent?” are usually the other two.
 The ones we all hear daily.
-What people generally don’t expect is my response when I reveal that I have two children in the local system (N2 and P3) and one in international (Year 10).
+What people generally don’t expect is my response when I reveal that I have two children in the local system (K1 and P4) and one in international (Year 11).
 “Oh.”
 Slight pause while that information processes.
 Standard reaction: “Really?
 Why?
 Is that fair?”
-Here’s why it works best for us, the pros and cons and the truth about how hard it is to apply for a school in Singapore…
+Here’s why it works best for us, along with the pros and cons and issues with how hard it is to apply for a school in Singapore…

 Choose the system that’s best for your child